 The Accused shall not, either directly or indirectly threat any person regarding the facts of the case.

-The anticipatory bail may be cancelled on the directions of the higher court (high court or sessions court) on an application by the Complainant.
+The anticipatory bail may also be subject to cancellation on an application by the Complainant.

 We advise and assist both domestic and international clients.
 The firm has working relationships and built an intelligent network team of criminal lawyers in Mumbai.
 Thus, if mandated the firm is capable of briefing desired choice of counsel.

 Our criminal lawyers in Mumbai represent clients on a variety of criminal matters

 Quashing of Complaints, First Information Report (FIR) and Charge sheet